 - 1 Senior fitting and showmanship (age 14 and over as of January 1).
-Trophy donated by Bill Chamberlain and family. - 2 Junior fitting and showmanship (age 8 -13 as of January 1).
+Trophy donated by Scott Chamberlain in memory of Bill Chamberlain. - 2 Junior fitting and showmanship (age 8 -13 as of January 1).
 Trophy donated by Charles Powell and family. - 3 Novice fitting and showmanship.
 4-H'ers exhibiting goats for the first time.
 Trophy donated by Marshall and Sue Kelly, Perry. - 4 Master fitting and showmanship.
 Winners in the novice, junior, and senior classes.
 Trophy donated by Sharon Crowell Family, Arcade. - 5.
 Herdsmanship Award.
 1st, \$7; 2nd, \$5; 3rd, \$3.